pluralsight/PS-AutoLab-Env/README.md

 > If you are trying to setup a lab for a specific course and can't find the configuration the instructor calls for, please post an issue
 > indicating the configuration you are looking for and the title of the Pluralsight course.
 > Hopefully, there is an existing configuration you can use.
 Or the module can be updated with an appropriate lab configuration.
+> In some cases, the course may assume a different password.
+All configurations use P@ssw0rd for all passwords.

 The first time you setup a lab, Lability will download evaluation versions of required operating systems in ISO format.
 This may take some time depending on your Internet bandwidth.